Rama Navami: Outside of India

 Rama Navami is one of the Hindu festivals that is celebrated by the Indian diaspora with roots in Uttar Pradesh and other states.
 The descendants of Indian indentured servants who were forced to leave India due to famines and then promised jobs in colonial South Africa before 1910 in British-owned plantations and mines, and thereafter lived under the South African apartheid regime, continued to celebrate Rama Navami by reciting the Ramayana and by singing bhajans of Tyagaraja and Bhadrachala Ramdas.
 The tradition continues in contemporary times in the Hindu temples of Durban every year.

 Similarly, in Trinidad and Tobago, Guyana, Suriname, Jamaica, other Caribbean countries, Mauritius, Malaysia, Singapore, Denmark and many other countries with Hindu descendants of colonial-era indentured workers forced to leave British India have continued to observe Rama Navami along with their other traditional festivals.

 It is also celebrated by Hindus in Fiji and Fijian Hindus who have re-migrated elsewhere.

+ISKCON, a Hindu sect founded in the United States, celebrates Ram Navami within its temples.